The Complete Office 365 and Microsoft 365 Licensing Comparison

 I’ve only met one other person that could write the complete Office 365 and Microsoft 365 licensing comparison.
 That person is Glenton Davis, Sr. Product Marketing Manager at Microsoft.
-(Although, I did stump him on a few CAS unified labeling features…after he schooled me about the new Microsoft 365 Security E5 SKU.)
+(Although, I did stump him on a few CAS unified labeling features…after he schooled me about the new Microsoft 365 Security E5 plan.)
 To put it another way: Microsoft subscriptions are confusing.

 What did I just buy?

 Or if you work in sales—what did I just sell?
 Microsoft has no shortage of comparison charts.
-Here are a few links that I used for reference to write this article:

 Include Other Vendors When Making Your Microsoft 365 Licensing Comparison